singhamritanshu/numpy_pandas_matplotlib/README.md

 # numpy_pandas_matplotlib
-Numpy, panda,matplotlib and list tutorial
+Numpy, panda,matplotlib and list tutorial.

 Learn all the fundamentals to get started with python List, Pandas, Numpy & Matplotlib.